Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 80 - Quantization.
 It converts 32-bit decimal numbers into 8-bit whole numbers reducing the amount of memory to run a neural network.
 Weak point :
   In order to convert it permanently deletes information that where stored in decimals.

+*Day 81 - RoPE.
+A model that is trained on 4,000-words can be fed 32,000-words during inference by RoPE.
+Weak point :
+  It will take a heavy toll on the system, as it calculates massive matrices at the same time, which will make the system overheat or even break.